-At the beginning of the war gold sovereigns $(\pounds 1)$ and half sovereigns (10 shillings) were still normal currency.
-The Government wanted to ensure there were enough gold reserves to pay for the war, so gold coins were removed from circulation and replaced with $\pounds 1$ and 10 shilling notes.
+At the beginning of the war gold coins were still normal currency, a sovereign was worth £1 or 20 shillings and half a sovereign was worth 10 shillings.
+The Government wanted to ensure there were enough gold reserves to pay for the war, so sovereigns and half sovereigns were removed from circulation and replaced with £1 and 10 shilling notes.